mcavar/mcavar.github.io/landing.md

 				<header class="major">
 					<h3>Publications</h3>
 				</header>
-				<p>Publications and conference posters in theoretical and laboratory phonology, and in corpus linguistics and NLP</p>
+				<p>Publications and conference posters in theoretical and laboratory phonology, and in corpus linguistics and Natural Language Processing (NLP)</p>
 				<ul class="actions">
 					<li><a href="publications.html" class="button">Learn more</a></li>
 				</ul>